annmaryvinod/Themis/README.md

 This will start the FastAPI application on `http://127.0.0.1:8000`.

-Alternatively, you can run the development server directly using:
+Alternatively, if you haven't activated the Poetry shell, you can run the development server directly using:

 ```bash
 poetry run dev